jsxgraph/website/_posts/2023-08-09-release-of-version-1.6.0.md

   - Releases
 ---

+Dear friends of JSXGraph,

-We are thrilled to announce the release of JSXGraph v1.6.0.
+we are thrilled to announce the release of JSXGraph v1.6.0.

 New in this release are the long-awaited new elements `vectorfield` and `slopefield`, as well as the new element `smartlabel` for measurements.
 A big change is the support of *Internationalization*, specifically the possibility to format numbers according to a locale.
 This affects axis labels, measurements, info box and general texts consisting of numbers.